Market infrastructure - South Korea

 The BOK was established on 12 June 1950 under the Bank of Korea Act.
 Its main purpose is the pursuit of price stability.
 In addition, it performs the typical functions of a central bank: issuing bank notes and coins, formulating and implementing monetary and credit policy, serving as the bankers’ bank and as the government’s bank.
 The BOK also operates the payment and settlement systems, manages the foreign exchange reserves and exercises certain bank supervisory functions.

-Ministry of Strategy and Finance (MOSF)
+Ministry of Economy and Finance (MOEF)

 Financial Services Commission (FSC)